 Awards You Could Win

 If you were in a serious accident, one of the biggest expenses you likely face is medical bills.
 Severe injuries could require tens of thousands of dollars or more in medical care.
-A lawyer from our team can help you fight for the awards you need to pay for your past and future treatment.
+Lawyers that help with car accidents from our team can help you fight for the awards you need to pay for your past and future treatment.

 Another huge source of financial stress may be time lost at work.
 If you cannot perform your job because of your injuries, you can seek your lost wages.
 If your injuries leave you unable to work or return to your previous employment, you could win compensation for your loss of future earning capacity.